How to Clean Hardwood Floors: The Ultimate Guide to Floor Maintenance

 Identify your kind of flooring

-Supplies and tools needed
+Supplies and tools needed:

-The best vacuum cleaner
+• The best vacuum cleaner

-Furniture coasters, blankets, and felt pads
+• Furniture sliders, blankets, and felt pads

-Hardwood cleaning product
+• Hardwood cleaning product

-A bucket of water
+• A bucket of water

-A mop
+• A mop

-A cloth
+• A cloth

-✪✪✪ Pro tips:
+Pro tips:

 2. Pick up all the dust and dirt with your mop or vacuum

-✪✪✪ Pro tips:
+Pro tips:

 3. Choose the proper cleaner

-Using the wrong cleaning product on your flooring can be damaging and expensive.
 They could leave residues that are impossible to clean and that cause discoloration, wood splitting, or bubbles in the finish.
 So, choose ones that are right for the job.

 For general cleaning, use water-based and pH-neutral products like specific hardwood floor cleaning agents, or products for vinyl floors.

 To dissolve dirt and grease, opt for detergents, soaps, baking soda dissolvable in water, or other alkaline, water-based cleaners.
 Remember to only use these in small quantities.
+If you want to learn how to clean wooden floors naturally, baking soda mixed with water is one of the safest options.

-✪✪✪ Pro tips:
+Pro tips:

-✪✪✪ Pro tips:
+Pro tips:

 Mop hardwood floors with the cleaning solution

-✪✪✪ Pro tips:
+Pro tips:

-✪✪✪ Pro tips:
+Pro tips:

 ≫ Also, you can turn on portable fans or open windows to allow air circulation.